Dshashek/ELK_Monitoring_Network_Diagram/README.md

 The machines on the internal network are not exposed to the public Internet.

-The elk machine and web servers can be reached on http from the internet but only through the public ip address of my home network.
+The elk machine and web servers can be reached on http from the internet but only through the public ip address of my home system.

 Machines within the network can only be accessed by ssh from the Jump Box.